 ZT: How can people get in contact with you, and where can they purchase your merchandise?

-ZT: Thank you for a great interview, and as an honored guest, the last words are yours.
+ZT: Thanks for a great interview, and as an honored guest, is there anything else you would like to say?

-HDD: Hollow Da Don, you already snow.
+HDD: Hollow Da Don you already sno that!
 The Don Dotti.
 Shout-out to all my peoples in Queens and H-town.
 Lean on me.